davidsan13/fileUploader/README.md

 I built this to practice full-stack fundamentals end to end: authentication, relational data modeling, file storage, and the security details that are easy to skip in a tutorial project.

+**[Live demo](https://fileuploader-1und.onrender.com/users/login)** — hosted on Render's free tier, so the first load after a period of inactivity can take about a minute to wake up.

 ## Screenshots

 ![File list](docs/files.png)